 - Who created the timeline & check-ins?

 - How often did you meet with the project team?

 - What was discussed during the team meetings?

 - How often did you meet with your manager?

 - What was discussed during the manager meetings?

-With the responses, we were looking for examples of experience and their thinking + planning on the complexity needed to be successful in that role.
-Having the Front-Line Manager & Production Manager present, both knew the work and knew the interviewees, added input to who had the complexity right now to be successful at the job.
+With the responses, we were looking for examples of experience and their thinking + planning on the complexity needed to succeed in that role.
+Having the Front-Line Manager & Production Manager present, both knew the work and knew the interviewees added input to who had the complexity right now to succeed at the job.

 Work Complexity itself cannot be modeled or simplified – then it would not be complexity.